Pensacola Christian Eagles

 The Pensacola Christian Eagles are the athletic teams of Pensacola Christian College, located in the Brent area of Pensacola, Florida.
 The Eagles are members of the National Christian Collegiate Athletic Association (NCCAA), competing in Division II of the South Division.
 Athletic teams include men's basketball (1977), women's basketball (2008), volleyball (1994), and men's soccer (2016).
-The Eagles have won ten national championships throughout their history: eight in the NCCAA and two in the NCWA.
+The Eagles have won eleven national championships throughout their history: nine in the NCCAA and two in the NCWA.
 Former sports include men's wrestling (1991–2006) and baseball (early-1980s).
-Their rival is Bob Jones University.

 Programs

 Men's basketball

 Men's basketball was the first athletic program to compete at Pensacola Christian College.
-The program first competed during the 1977-78 basketball season, going 12-10 and coached by Del Wubbena.
+The program first competed during the 1977–78 basketball season.
 Men's basketball was part of the Orange Belt Christian Conference (OBCC) of the NCCAA from the 1980s until the early-1990s, winning the in-season tournament multiple times.
 The Eagles played their home games at the Pensacola Christian High School gymnasium from 1977 to 1980 as Pensacola Christian College had yet to have their own facility.
 January 30, 1981 marked the Eagles' first game in their new field house, known as the John Ray Hall Field House, as they defeated Atlanta Christian College 106–85.
-They would play at the 2,000-seat Hall Field House until 1993 when they moved to the much larger and more spacious Arlin R. Horton Sports Center.
+They would play at the 2,000-seat Hall Field House until 1993 when they moved to the larger Arlin R. Horton Sports Center, named after a co-founder of the college.

-The Eagles did not make their first NCCAA National Tournament until 1998.
+The Eagles made their first NCCAA National Tournament appearance in 1998.
 (Note: The official PCC Athletics website lists the program as having made the National Tournament in 1996.
 However, the final two games of that season were actually part of the NCCAA District 2 Tournament) They later competed in the national tournament in 2014 and 2016 as a Division II institution.